BYUI-ECEN-361/ECEN-361-STM32-Lab-07-ADC-DAC-DMA/README.md

 Open and follow the instructions found in the WORD document in your cloned repo:

->``./Documentation/ECEN-361-Lab-07-Queues.docx``
+>``/Documentation/ECEN-361-Lab-08-ADC-DAC-DMA.docx``

 Modify the document with answers when finished, then commit your repository to github.
 The commit will upload this word document as well and serves as the lab submission.
 (Note:  MSWord is assumed to be available.
 IF you don't have MSWord to edit this document, talk with the professor or T/A.)

-The final part of the assignment is to paste the URL of this repo into the iLearn Assignment.
+After committing and pushing to github, be sure to finish the assignment by pasting the URL of this repo into the iLearn Assignment.

 <!----------------------------------->